 After 8 km, there is a small cabin on your right (north) in the trees.
 Don't plan on staying the night there, it is in very poor shape.

-The end of the trail is a wide open area with a confluence of creeks.
+The route ends in a wide open area with a confluence of creeks.
 To your right (north) leads to a pass below Right On Mountain towards Dickson Creek.
 This would be a good objective if you are only spending one night in the area.
 To your left (south) leads towards Red Castle Ridge and Bullion Plateau

-If you are camping here, there is a small patch of ground in the group of vegetation on the north west side.
+If you are camping at the end of the route described here, there is a small patch of ground in a group of vegetation on the northwest side.
 Otherwise you can camp on the sand and gravel if you can find a flat spot.